heiskr/u/README.md

 Conditions are simply using the keywords `if` and `else`.
 Conditions are also expressions.

 ```
-  set c to (if equal a with b
+  set c to (if compare a as b
     true
   else
     false)